 Drivers not maintaining a valid license present an ongoing safety risk for companies which can lead to costly liability claims.
 Fleets and companies have an obligation to ensure their drivers are properly licensed.
 They also must monitor their drivers’ behavior and take immediate, corrective action for any violation that a driver accrues.
 A once-a-year MVR pull is not enough.
 For these situations, continuous MVR monitoring is one of the best precautions that a company can take to prepare for potentially defending themselves in a liability lawsuit.

 A continuous MVR monitoring program allows managers to address driver behavior and ongoing performance issues as they occur.
 The program will alert a fleet manager immediately of any changes to a driver’s eligibility.
 This allows managers to mitigate their company’s risk if an infraction occurs or if a driver’s license is revoked.

 In combination with a fleet safety program and other behavioral monitoring tools, continuous MVR monitoring is ideal for fleet managers to effectively monitor drivers’ risk profiles, ensure compliance and safety, reduce liability, and scale down business losses.

 Driver Monitoring: Why “Good Enough” Isn’t Enough

-To learn more about the importance of driver monitoring and why “good enough” is not enough, register for our webinar Why ‘Good Enough’ Isn’t Enough: A Fleet Liability Discussion >
+To learn more about the importance of driver monitoring and why “good enough” is not enough.
+Watch on-demand now: Why ‘Good Enough’ Isn’t Enough: A Fleet Liability Discussion >